games647/FlexibleLogin/README.md

 latest changes from the Source-Code in preparation for the following release.
 This means they could contain new features, bug fixes and other changes since the last release.

-Nevertheless builds are only tested using a small set of automated and minor manual tests.
+Nevertheless builds are only tested using a small set of automated and a few manual tests.
 Therefore they **could** contain new bugs and are likely to be less stable than released versions.

 https://ci.codemc.org/job/Games647/job/FlexibleLogin/changes